How to Make It In The Kitchen

 Even before he attended culinary school, Mike Handal was enthralled with the art of French cooking.
 As a young teenager, he would watch Julia Child’s The French Chef and prepare dinner after school before his working mother returned home.
 As an undergraduate at Fordham, Mike took a job at the swanky Knickerbocker Field Club in Brooklyn and soon enough he was hooked.
 He enrolled in a two-year program at the CIA and found part-time work in the school’s Escoffier Room, where the executive chef was a personal friend of Jean-Jacques Rachou.
 The rest, as they say, is history.

 La Côte Basque was also where Mike got his start teaching.
 Soon after becoming garde manger, he always had a culinary school extern or the son of a friend of Chef Jean-Jacques training under him.
 So by the time he became sous chef at the restaurant, he practically had a master’s degree in education.
 After a few years as sous chef, Mike realized his heart lay in teaching.
 He applied for a position at ICE (then called Peter Kump’s New York Cooking School) and was interviewed for the position by Peter Kump himself.
-That was 1995—twenty years ago—and today Mike is ICE’s longest-tenured Culinary Arts Chef Instructor.
+That was 1995 — and today, Mike is ICE’s longest-tenured Culinary Arts chef-instructor.

-Over the past twenty years, Mike has seen ICE grow from a small school on 92nd street to a leader in the field of culinary training.
+Over the past 20 years, Mike has seen ICE grow from a small school on 92nd street to a leader in the field of culinary training.
 He has taught everyone from James Beard Award nominated alum Tim Healea (Owner, Little T’s Bakery) to actor Richard Dreyfuss’ wife.
-Yet in the end, he says that for all the changes at ICE—and in the food industry as a whole—one thing stays the same: “To make it in this business, it takes hard work, focus and dedication.
+Yet in the end, he says that for all the changes at ICE — and in the food industry as a whole — one thing stays the same: “To make it in this business, it takes hard work, focus and dedication.
 There’s a misinformed idea that you can do something once and understand it.
 In cooking, real skill comes from years of repetition.
 You put in the time, and then one day, it just clicks.
 You earn that satisfaction.”